iBet uBet web content aggregator. Adding the entire web to your favor.

 Winter plumage

-• L. c. heineiHomeyer, 1853Russian common gull.
-Found in central northern Asia.
-Larger than canus with a more sloping forehead which gives the appearance of a smaller bill.
-Eyes are usually paler, bill and legs deeper yellow than canus with weaker dark bill markings in winter.
-The wings are proportionally longer with more black on p5-p8 than canus with narrow white spots forming a conspicuous "string of pearls". p4 has black markings which are rare in canus.
-First-year immatures have a whiter head, belly and underwings than canus at the same age, with an unmarked rump and more defined black tail band.
+Larger than L. c. canus with a more sloping forehead, which gives the appearance of a smaller bill.
+Eyes are usually paler, bill and legs deeper yellow than L. c. canus with weaker dark bill markings in winter.
+The wings are proportionally longer with more black on p5-p8 than L. c. canus with narrow white spots forming a conspicuous "string of pearls". p4 has black markings which are rare in L. c. canus.
+First-year immatures have a whiter head, belly and underwings than L. c. canus at the same age, with an unmarked rump and more defined black tail band.
 Intergrades are common in west Russia.[14]
-Mass 315–550 g (11.1–19.4 oz).
+Weight 315–550 g (11.1–19.4 oz).
+Breeds in north central Asia, winters in southeastern Europe, southwestern and eastern Asia (eastern China, Korea).

-• L. c. kamtschatschensisBonaparte, 1857; syn.
-L. kamtschatschensisKamchatka gull.
-Found in northeastern Asia.
-The largest subspecies, its size is intermediate between common and ring-billed gulls with the largest males approaching the size of black-tailed gull.[14]
-Head is squarer with a flatter forehead and the bill is thicker and longer than canus, with paler eyes and deeper yellow bill and legs.
+The largest subspecies, its size intermediate between common and ring-billed gulls with the largest males approaching the size of black-tailed gulls.[14]
+Head is squarer with a flatter forehead and the bill is thicker and longer than L. c. canus, with paler eyes and deeper yellow bill and legs.
 Mantle medium-dark grey; wingtips with extensive black, with markings on p5-p8 forming a "string of pearls".
-Plumage development is generally slower than canus; first-year immatures retain juvenile feathers through the winter, appearing darker and browner overall, and the tail has more extensive black.
+Plumage development is generally slower than L. c. canus; first-year immatures retain juvenile feathers through the winter, appearing darker and browner overall, and the tail has more extensive black.
 Brown covert wing feathers are still retained in the second winter.[2]
-Mass 394–586 g (13.9–20.7 oz).
+Weight 394–586 g (13.9–20.7 oz).
+Breeds in northeastern Asia, winters in eastern Asia (Japan, Korea, Sakhalin).

 The North American short-billed gull was formerly widely considered conspecific with this species (as Larus canus brachyrhynchus), but most authorities now accept it as a distinct species L. brachyrhynchus, based on differences in genetics, morphology and calls.[2][15]
-Though "mew gull" was formerly used as a name for Larus canus sensu lato in North America, and was not commonly used outside North America, the name "short-billed gull" was chosen for L. brachyrhynchus by the American Ornithological Society (AOS) due to the usage of mew gull in recent literature to denote all forms of the L. canus complex.
-The revival of the name short-billed gull in some of the same literature for brachyrhynchus, and the fact that short-billed gull was historically used for brachyrhynchus when it was treated as a distinct species in the first through third editions of the AOU (now AOS) checklist (in which the name mew gull, contrary to more recent usage, was specifically reserved for the Old World forms).[16]
+Though the name "mew gull" was then widely used outside of North America as its unique subspecific name,[16][17][2] this name was also used in North America for Larus canus as a whole, so the name "short-billed gull" was chosen for L. brachyrhynchus by the American Ornithological Society (AOS) to avoid confusion with this North American usage of mew gull to denote all forms of the L. canus complex.
+The revival of the name short-billed gull in some of the same literature for L. brachyrhynchus, and that that short-billed gull was used historically for L. brachyrhynchus when it was treated as a distinct species in the first to third editions of the AOU (now AOS) checklist (in which the name mew gull, contrary to more recent usage, was specifically reserved for the Old World subspecies).[18]

 Description